-By Toni Alaranta (vol. 7, no. 11 of the Turkey Analyst)
+By Halil M. Karaveli (vol. 4, no. 4 of the Turkey Analyst)

-By M. K. Kaya and Halil M. Karaveli (vol. 3, no. 20 of the Turkey Analyst)
+By Gareth H. Jenkins (vol. 4, no. 3 of the Turkey Analyst)

 The Turkey Analyst is a publication of the Central Asia-Caucasus Institute & Silk Road Studies Joint Center, designed to bring authoritative analysis and news on the rapidly developing domestic and foreign policy issues in Turkey.
 It includes topical analysis, as well as a summary of the Turkish media debate.